10+ YouTube Tips And Tricks – Mindset, Titles, Description, Tags

 Mindset means something like “attitude”.
-By this I mean that you shouldn’t go about setting up a YouTube channel and expect that after 5 videos and 3 weeks of recording and uploading a little bit you will immediately become a YouTube star.
-YouTube is an extremely extensive hobby, and only 1-2% of all people who do it may eventually become a little bit more and maybe even make a few Euros and only a few percents of them will manage to make YT their main job.
+By this, I mean that you shouldn’t go about setting up a YouTube channel and expect that after 5 videos and 3 weeks of recording and uploading a little bit you will immediately become a YouTube star.
+YouTube is an extremely extensive hobby, and only 1-2% of all people who do it may eventually become a little bit more and maybe even make a few Euros and only a few percent of them will manage to make YT their main job.

 So we are in the low per mille range regarding the “professional YouTuber” chances, the rest will never get beyond a hobby.
 Just like not everyone who starts learning guitar makes it into the top 10 charts, many don’t even get to play a song properly.
 But even for a good hobby, and this is YouTube, it’s worth it.